On This Page

 🎯How to maximize benefits as a Telangana farmer

 Step 2: Link Aadhaar to your bank account.
-Rythu Bandhu uses Aadhaar-based DBT — without linking, the payment cannot be processed.
+Rythu Bharosa uses Aadhaar-based DBT - without linking, the payment cannot be processed.
 Visit your bank branch with Aadhaar card to complete linking.
 Also ensure your mobile number is updated with the bank for SMS alerts.

 Step 3: Apply for PM-KISAN separately at pmkisan.gov.in.
-Rythu Bandhu and PM-KISAN are independent schemes — you can receive both simultaneously.
+Rythu Bharosa and PM-KISAN are independent schemes - you can receive both simultaneously.
 PM-KISAN adds Rs 6,000/year on top of Rythu Bandhu.
 Many Telangana farmers miss PM-KISAN benefits because they assume Rythu Bandhu replaces it.

 Step 5: Attend Rythu Vedika meetings in your village for crop advisory, market price information, and awareness about other schemes like crop insurance (PMFBY), soil health cards, and micro-irrigation subsidies.
 Combining multiple schemes maximizes your total benefit package.